ikuro/Data-preprocessing-for-DHIS-/README.md

 # Data-preprocessing-for-DHIS-
-This contains R code that I used to to transform data that was collected in excel template for it to be imported in DHIS instance
+This contains R code that I used to transform data that was collected in Excel template for it to be imported into DHIS instance